SierraSystems/ntt-data-notification-service/README.md

 ### Frontend

 Once the application is running, the frontend page should be accessible at `http://localhost:<PORT>/splunk`.
 If not altered, this should be port 6060 on your local machine.

+In order to see the mocha frontend unit test results locally, navigate to `http://localhost:<PORT>/splunk/testrunner.html`.